dherault/react-block-text/react-block-text/README.md

 The returned promise should resolve to a function that returns the progress of the upload as a number between 0 and 1 and eventually a `imageKey` corresponding to the image on your server.
 Using S3 or Firebase storage this is typically the storage path of the image.
 This `ImagePluginSubmitHandler` function will be called periodically to update the progress of the upload.

 `getUrl` should return the url of the image on your server based on the `imageKey`.
+Of course you can set `imageKey` directly to the URL and make getUrl an identity function.

 ## License

 MIT

+This project is not affiliated with Notion Labs, Inc.

 Notion Labs, hire me!